Quirky Attraction: The Skeleton Museum of Osteology in Oklahoma City

 Other animals with their bones on display include a camel, spitting cobra snake, hippo, bottlenosed dolphin, various owls, koala, crocodile, meerkat, and squirrel monkey.

-Other quirky attractions in Oklahoma City include the Banjo Museum and the Cowboy and Western Heritage Museum.
+While you’re in Oklahoma City, see more quirky attractions, like the Banjo Museum and the Cowboy and Western Heritage Museum.
+And explore part of Route 66 in Oklahoma!

 If you’re looking for a place to stay near the Osteology Museum, here are a few options for boutique hotels in Oklahoma City.